Last Update:2025/04/21

 • Access the Gmail website, click “log on” at the upper right.

-• Input the university-wide email address into the “email address or telephone number” field, click on “Next.”
+• Input your university email address into the “email address or telephone number” field, click on “Next.”

-• In the “input password” field, input the initial password confirmed in section 3.1, then click “Next.”
+• In the “input password” field, input your initial password confirmed in section 3.1, then click “Next.”
 (In the event you have already created your own unique confidential password, input that password.)

-• When logging in for the first time (initial login), the software will request that you create your own unique confidential password in the screen shown in the figure below to replace the initial password.
+• When logging in for the first time (initial login), you are requested to create your own unique confidential password in the page shown in the figure below to replace the initial password.
 Create a password.

-Precautions regarding the function to automatically generate a password
+Precautions regarding functions to automatically generate a password

-In the event you create a password using the function to automatically generate a password for your browser, confirm the generated password and commit to memory.
-In the event you create a new password and close down, without checking your password, the password you created may become unknown, therefore you will be unable to log into Google Workspace.
+In the event you create a password using a function to automatically generate a password for your browser, confirm the generated password and commit to memory.
+In the event you create a new password and close down, without checking your password, the password you created may become unknown, therefore you will be unable to log in to Google Workspace.

-• When logging in for the first time, the screen in the figure below will appear.
+• When logging in for the first time, the page in the figure below will appear.
 Read and click on “Agree.”

-• Click on “Next” once the screen in the figure below appears.
+• Click on “Next” once the page in the figure below appears.

-• When the screen in the figure below appears, select the setting of your choice, and click on “Next.”
+• When the page in the figure below appears, select the setting of your choice, and click on “Next.”

-• Once the Gmail screen appears, login is complete.
+• Once the Gmail page appears, login is complete.

 For the Windows or macOS, we recommend the use of the Google Chrome browser.
-In the event you want to use a standard email app or some other type of email app, see Google Help.
+In the event you want to use the standard email app or other email apps, see Google Help.

 This section explains how to use the Gmail app.
-In the case you want to use a standard email app that runs on iOS or iPadOS or some other type of email app, see Google Help.
+In the case you want to use the standard email app that runs on iOS or iPadOS or other email apps, see Google Help.

 • (In the case of iOS or iPadOS) Install the Gmail app from the App Store.
 (Use your own Apple ID to install the app)

 • Launch the Gmail app.
-In the event the account has not be set up, tap on “Add email address” as shown in the screen below.
+In the event the account has not be set up, tap on “Add email address” as shown in the page below.

-In the event you have already set up some type of account (other than DC Mail, the screen at the bottom will appear.
+In the event you have already set up some account (other than the DCMail one), the page at the bottom will appear.
 Tap on the ‘initial’ portion at the upper right.
-In the screen after that, tap on “Add separate account.”
+In the page after that, tap “Add another account.”

-• Input university-wide email address and tap on “Next.”
+• Input your university email address and tap “Next.”

-• Enter the Google Workspace login password, and click on “Next.”
+• Enter your Google Workspace password, and click “Next.”

-• Once the screen appears displaying the precautions regarding Google terms of service and privacy policy, read and tap on “Agree.”
+• Once the precautions regarding Google terms of service and privacy policy appears, read and tap “Agree.”

 5. Transfer setting

-Emails that arrive at the DC Mail address can also read after forwarding them to a separate address that you normally use.
+Emails that arrive at your DCMail address can also read after forwarding them to another address that you normally use.
 Follow the following procedures.
 Also refer to Google help, etc.

-• Log into Google Workspace.
-Click on the gear icon at the upper right of the screen, and then click on “Settings.”
+• Log in to Google Workspace.
+Click the gear icon at the upper right of the page, and then click “Settings.”

-• Check to make sure the email address is correct, and click on “Continue.”
-Confirm the “added forwarding email address” message, and click on “OK.”
+• Check to make sure the email address is correct, and click “Proceed.”
+Then click “OK.”

-• Go back to Step 3, and enable the settings for forwarding emails.
-Enable the radio button to “forward incoming emails to ○○…,” select options from the respective pull down menus for settings on how to handle the forwarding email address and the forward emails.
-Lastly, click on the “Save changes” button.
+• Go back to Step 3, and enable the settings for forwarding emails: Enable the radio button to “Forward a copy of incoming mail to ○○…,” select options from the respective pull down menus for settings on how to handle the forwarding email address and the forwarded emails.
+Lastly, click “Save Changes” button.

-If you select “Delete email” from the pull-down menu, you will no longer be able to view the relevant email on Google Workspace.
-Unless there are special circumstances, we recommend you set the forwarded emails to remain in the inbox.
+If you select “delete 〇〇 mail’s copy” from the pull-down menu, you will no longer be able to view the relevant email on Google Workspace.
+Unless there are special circumstances, we recommend you set the forwarded emails to keep in the inbox.

-Note that if you click on “create a filter” in the screen in Step 3, you can set conditions for forwarded emails, and only forward those emails that match the set conditions.
+Note that if you click “creating a filter” in the page in Step 3, you can set conditions for forwarded emails, and forward only the emails that match the set conditions.

 There are confirmed cases where an important email was erroneously judged to be spam/junk email.
-In particular, there have been cases where the TU SSO authentication email was erroneously classified as spam/junk email.
-Even if your set your emails to be forwarded, periodically log into DC Mail and check your emails.
+In particular, there have been cases where the Tohoku University SSO authentication email was erroneously classified as spam/junk email.
+Even if your set your emails to be forwarded, periodically log in to DCMail and check your emails.

-In DC Mail, in addition to the “university-wide email address” and “student ID email address,” an “alias university-wide email address” can also be independently acquired individually.
-To acquire an alias university-wide email address or to confirm your current alias university-wide email address, follow the steps below.
+In DCMail, in addition to the university email address and the student ID number address, an alias address can also be independently acquired individually.
+To acquire the alias address or to confirm your current alias address, follow the steps below.

 • Access the Integrated Electronic Authentication System.
 See here for the access method.

-• Click on “update email address, etc.” from the menu on the left side of the screen.
+• Click “Edit Profile” from the menu on the left side of the page.

-• An alias email address will be shown in the “alias university-wide email address” field (the field will be blank in the event an alias email address is not created).
-Input the newly set-up alias university-wide email address (portion before “@dc.tohoku.ac.jp”), and click on the “Save” button at the bottom of the screen.
+• An alias email address will be shown in the “Email alias address” field (the field will be blank in the event an alias email address is not created).
+Input the newly set-up alias address (portion before “@dc.tohoku.ac.jp”), and click “Save” at the bottom of the screen.

 7. Supplementary matters